dacoburn/sigsci-ingress-micro-reverse-proxy/README.md

 # Signal Sciences Kubernetes Sidecar Example

+This example deployment method for Kubernetes is using NGINX with the Signal Sciences Native Module and a sidecar container with the Signal Sciences Agent.
+The configuration shown can be used for any other type of agent/module pair and gives a simple example of how to set things up.

-This example deployment will showcase using the Signal Sciences agent as a sidecar to an Ingress of Microservice container.
-In addition there will be a Pod with just the Signal Sciences acting in Reverse Proxy mode.
-For the the sidecar configuration the two containers communicate over a Unix Socket file shared via Shared Persistent Volume.
+The two containers communicate over a Unix Socket file shared via Shared Persistent Volume.
 In my example I will use minikube with a host folder within the minikube VM for the Persistent Volume.

 ## Setting up the Environment
 **Note:** Directions for building the ingress container can be found at https://github.com/aaron-sigsci/sigsci-nginx-ingress-native